-- Increase awareness of the Body of Knowledge and principles represented by Certified Construction Managers® (CCM®) and professional construction managers.
+- Increase awareness of the Body of Knowledge and principles represented by the Certified Associate Construction Manager (CACM) and the Certified Construction Manager® (CCM®) credentials and the construction management profession;

-- Connect with other CMITs and CCM Mentors to build your professional network.
+- Connect with other CMITs and CCM mentors* to build your professional network; and

-- Utilize the CMIT program as the entry way toward stackable credentials and develop your plan to become a CCM.
+- Utilize the CMIT program as the entryway toward CMIT Levels 2, 3, and 4 as well as develop your plan to become a CACM.

-The Mentor-Protégé Relationship is an on-going and key aspect of the CMIT program.
-Mentors provide CMITs guidance and support to ensure CMITs are on the right track to obtain the project experience needed to qualify for CCM certification.
+*The mentor-protégé relationship is an on-going and key aspect of the CMIT program.
+Mentors provide CMITs guidance and support to ensure CMITs are on the right track to obtain the program or project experience needed to qualify for CACM certification.
 Mentors and protégés create and manage development plans.